 Anyway, the ferry is pretty convenient and very reliable.

 So let’s see all the available options to get from Chios to Smirni or vice versa (Cesme – Sakiz), shall we?

-Go to the port of Chios (or Cesme) and book your ticket (to Cesme or Sakiz respectively) from a local agency.
+Go to the port of Chios (or Cesme) and book your ticket (to Cesme or Sakiz, respectively) from a local agency.
 They are many and you cannot miss them.

-On this one you shouldn’t rush if you are not the organised person that wants everything in place in advance.
+On this one you shouldn’t rush if you are not an organised person that wants everything in place in advance.
 You will find tickets to both destinations even on the same day (safer 1-2 days earlier so you can pick the most suitable time for you).

-I’m hoping you’re not scared by ferry boats otherwise you will not be able to visit a second country in one vacation period.
+I’m hoping you’re not scared by ferry boats otherwise, you will not be able to visit a second country in one vacation period.
 As for myself, I have this feeling of excitement when I ‘feel’ the ferry slowly departing from the port while I am sitting in it.
 To be honest, I get a miserable feeling when I leave Chios to go back to Athens…